Builds TinyCC Cli and Library For C Scripting in R

 ffi$global_counter_get()

 R functions can be registered as C function pointers via tcc_callback() and passed to compiled code.
 Specify a callback:<signature> argument in tcc_bind() so the trampoline is generated automatically.
-Always close callbacks when done.
+Call tcc_callback_close() when you want deterministic invalidation and earlier release of the preserved R function.

 cb <- tcc_callback(function(x) x * x, signature = "double (*)(double)")